 Of course, there are hundreds of “good” books.
 Naturally, it’s hard to narrow things down to a top 4 or 5.
 But, I tried to pick books that are fun, practical, and easy to read.
 Thus, my truest test: Which books do I tend to recommend the most?
 Well, here’s a few you should read (In no Particular Order).

-2. Nurture by Nature, Understanding Your Child’s Personality Type – and Become a Better Parent, by Paul D. Tieger & Barbara Barron-Tieger Details: For help with kids of all ages.
+Nurture by Nature, Understanding Your Child’s Personality Type – and Become a Better Parent, by Paul D. Tieger & Barbara Barron-Tieger Details: For help with kids of all ages.
 Most parent / child conflict is due to personality conflict.
 So this book gives you fascinating insights into your kid’s incredibly specific personality type (one of 16!)
 This book will eerily describe each of your kids (from toddler to teenager) and how you can best parent them in each season.
 In fact, my husband has an entire page for both MBTI tests and Enneagram!

-(4) Revolutionary Parenting, by George Barna — Details: A perfect book to educate parents on statistical causes of success.
+Revolutionary Parenting, by George Barna — Details: A perfect book to educate parents on statistical causes of success.
 Barna surveyed over 10,000 young adults who are thriving in their faith and life.
 He then interviewed their parents and came up with some incredible insights on what we can do as parents to be intentional in our parenting.
 It’s more philosophical than practical; yet, it will shape your worldview of parenting.
 So get ready to produce spiritual champions!

 Boundaries with Kids, by Dr. Henry Cloud & Dr. John Townsend — Details: For penetrating insights about kids of all ages.
 This book does a great job outlining the building blocks that create healthy adults.
 But get ready, you’re going to learn a lot about yourself when you read this.
 It’s hard to see the strengths and weaknesses of your own upbringing until you’ve read a book like this.
 Again, this is a must-read.